bfidatadigipres/dpx_encoding/README.md

 ### dpx_rawcook.sh

-This script runs two passes of the DPX sequences in dpx_to_cook/, first pass running --check-padding command against check_padding_list, second with --check command.
+This script runs two passes of the DPX sequences in dpx_to_cook/, first pass running --all --output-version 2 command against reversibility_list, second with just --all command.
 It is run from /etc/crontab every 15 minutes which is protected by Flock lock to ensure the script cannot run more than one instance at a time.

 Script functions:
 - Refreshes the temporary_rawcooked_list.txt and temp_queued_list.txt

 PASS ONE:
-- Feeds list of DPX sequence folders from check_padding_list.txt into loop and compares against rawcooked_success.log and temp_queued_list.txt
+- Feeds list of DPX sequence folders from reversibility_list.txt into loop and compares against rawcooked_success.log and temp_queued_list.txt
   - If DPX sequence not on either lists the folder name is written to temporary_retry_list.txt
-- Takes the temporary_retry_list.txt and performs filter of all names by last 5 digits (part whole) passing 01* first
+- Takes the temporary_retry_list.txt and performs filter of all names by part whole extension
-- Trims first twenty from this filtered list and passes to retry_list.txt and outputs this list to the log, with details about encoding using --check-padding
+- Sorts into a unique list and passes to retry_list.txt and outputs this list to the log, with details about encoding using --output-version 2
 - Passes retry_list.txt DPX sequences to GNU parallel to start RAWcooked encoding multiple jobs at a time Script generates FFV1 Matroska file and log file of RAWcooked console outputted logging data, used in dpx_post_rawcook.sh

+- Refreshes temp_queued_list.txt again

 PASS TWO:
 - Feeds list of DPX sequences in dpx_to_cook/ into loop and compares against rawcooked_success.log and temp_queued_list.txt
   - If a DPX sequence is not on either lists the folder name is written to temporary_rawcook_list.txt
-- Takes the temporary_rawcook_list.txt and performs filter of all names by last 5 digits (part whole) passing 01* first
+- Takes the temporary_rawcook_list.txt and performs filter of all names by part whole extension
 - Trims first twenty from this filtered list and passes to rawcook_list.txt and outputs this list to the log, allowing for analysis later
 - Passes these DPX sequence names to GNU parallel to start RAWcooked encoding multiple jobs at a time Script generates FFV1 Matroska file and log file of RAWcooked console outputted logging data, used in dpx_post_rawcook.sh